Battle of Falkirk Muir: Battle

 Murray later declared the position that had been selected meant that "the Highland army had all the advantages nature or art could give them".
 However, it was undermined by poor co-ordination, and Drummond, who was appointed to command the Jacobite left, was absent when the battle began.
 He arrived soon afterward, but that meant it lacked a senior commander at the start of action.
 Murray urged Charles to name an alternative, but he failed to do so.

 Just after 16:00, Ligonier and his three regiments of dragoons attacked the MacDonalds, who waited until they came within pistol range and fired a single volley.
-As at Prestonpans, they fled in disorder.
+As at Prestonpans, the dragoons fled in disorder.
 Restricted by the bog to their left, Cobham's regiment went north, and the other two rode over the infantry forming to their rear.
 In a few minutes, the entire left wing was swept away.
 All that remained for the Jacobites to achieve an overwhelming victory was to envelop Hawley's right.
 However, the MacDonalds and the entire front line charged down the hill and began sacking the government camp, and the sloping terrain and the lack of visibility left Murray unable to ascertain who was where.
 Three battalions, under Huske and Cholmondeley, held their positions, which were shielded by the ravine to their front, and repulsed attacks by the Jacobite left.
 The attackers fled in their turn, and, according to O'Sullivan, many did not stop until they had reached Stirling, *where they gave out we lost the day".